Video: Meet Clover

 From Gracie, the Resident Big Sister.
 Well, Clover has joined me as my new intern, and I have to say…she’s pretty cute.
 She’s learning fast, especially when it comes to the game of tug, and I’ve even been showing her the fine art of keep-away with the toys.
 She keeps me on my toes, but I don’t mind.
 I think she’s going to make a great little family member.

 What Clover's Rescue Rep Says: Clover will melt your heart.
-Needs an adopter that is around a lot to tend to Clover's needs and demands.
-We have Clover enrolled in a puppy socialization class in the north bay... so we'd love her adopter to be in Marin or Sonoma County.
+She recently graduated from puppy socializtion training class.
+Needs an adopter that is around a lot.
 Her current foster wants to offer puppy-sitting services (in Novato) should the adopter need them from time to time -- what a deal!
 Clover would do great in a home with an existing dog.
-Clover would do best in a home that makes blueberry pancakes every Sunday morning.

-Medical: Clover is still pending her third and final distemper vaccination.
-Current on her Rabies vax.
+Medical: Clover is current on her vaccinations.
 Microchipped.
 Following the initial report of a "heart murmur" by the shelter vet, we had Clover seen by a doggie cardiologist in San Rafael who determined she has a mild case of pulmonary stenosis (narrowing of pulmonary valve).
 This congenital disease is not a huge risk for Clover, but the cardiologist recommends that she be seen by a cardiologist annually to ensure her heart is doing okay.
 We will work with the adopter to have Clover spayed in a few months.

 Located In: Novato